satpalsr/sdk/docs/server.entitymanager.getentity.md

 ## EntityManager.getEntity() method

-Gets an entity in the world by its id.
+Gets a spawned entity in the world by its id.

 **Signature:**